NIKHCODE/climate-signal-lab/_posts/2026-05-26-article1-earth-is-speaking.md

 description: "Article 1 of 5 — Using NASA GISS data, rolling statistics, and Python to understand 140 years of global temperature change."
 ---

-*Article 1 of 5 in the **Climate Signal Lab** series — published leading up to World Environment Day, June 5, 2026.*
+This is the first article in a 5-part series leading up to **World Environment Day on June 5, 2026**.
+Each article pairs real data analysis with honest opinion.
+No doom, no denial — just what the numbers actually say.

 ---